carpentries/instructor-training/episodes/21-management.md

 ## Sticky Situations 2: Code of Conduct Violations

-As discussed in the [Motivation episode]({{ page.root }}{% link _episodes/08-motivation.md %}),
+As discussed in an [earlier episode]({{ page.root }}{% link _episodes/09-eia.md %}),
-the Carpentries uses a Code of Conduct as a tool to create a respectful and inclusive learning environment.
+the Carpentries uses a Code of Conduct as a tool to create an explicitly inclusive learning environment.
 This works well!
+But while the Code of Conduct may deter some kinds of bad behavior, any public event carries a risk that someone will say or do something that causes harm.

+A critical function of the Code of Conduct is to ensure that our community does not tolerate or encourage the persistence of harmful behaviors.
+In order for the code to work well, **incidents must be reported**.
+Note that it is not the responsibility of the reporter to determine whether a Code of Conduct violation has occurred; when in doubt, it is best to report an incident and allow the Code of Conduct Committee to make that determination.

-But Codes of Conduct do not hold up if they are not enforced.
-Rarely, your instructional team may encounter a Code of Conduct violation.
-In this section, we will discuss resources available to help you prepare and respond appropriately in the event that a violation occurs.
+Rarely, your instructional team may encounter a Code of Conduct violation during a workshop.
+In addition to reporting this incident, you will need to decide how and when to respond in the moment.
+While any individual may take it upon themselves to respond, team coordination can both lighten the load and improve the outcome.

-All Carpentries community members should feel empowered to enforce the Code of Conduct (CoC).
-However, you may not feel comfortable taking action alone, and you may wish to be informed when a team-member takes action in your workshop.
-For these reasons and more we encourage you to **discuss Code of Conduct enforcement with your instructional team in advance**.
+We encourage you to **discuss an approach to managing Code of Conduct violations with your instructional team in advance**.

 > ## Know Your Resources
 > 1) Take 5 minutes to read through the Code of Conduct Incident Response Guidelines: https://docs.carpentries.org/topic_folders/policies/incident-response.html
 > 2) Discuss what you have read in small groups.
 As questions arise, you may wish to refer to our complete Code of Conduct section in The Carpentries Handbook: https://docs.carpentries.org/topic_folders/policies/index_coc.html or to the Transparency Reports released by The Carpentries Code of Conduct Committee: https://github.com/carpentries/executive-council-info/tree/master/code-of-conduct-transparency-reports
-> * What would you want to discuss or have your instructional team agree upon in advance of your workshop?
+> * What kinds of things could your instructional team agree upon in advance of your workshop?
 > * What questions do you have about CoC enforcement?
 >
 > 3) Write some notes in the Etherpad.